 Transmission speed is currently the main difference between electric cars and conventional ones.
 A traditional car or truck has an internal combustion engine with a multi-speed gearbox that controls several ratios.
 In contrast, the vast majority of EVs use single-speed transmission.

 Electric motors yield maximum torque at zero RPMs.
 Unlike internal combustion engines, EVs don’t require a way to disengage from the drivetrain in order to idle when the car stops.
 Instead, electric motors have great power output over a broad RPM range.
 This gives designers the freedom to select a gear ratio that enables decent acceleration and speed.
 Since electric motors achieve about 20,000 RPM, top speed isn’t typically a limiting factor.
 However, the two-speed transmission will let designers bring other factors into consideration.

-My Transmission Experts offers complete automotive care, including the best transmission repair and maintenance available in the greater Houston area.
+My Transmission Experts offers complete automotive care, service, and maintenance.
 Give us a call today to discuss your vehicle’s transmission and other needs.